open-telemetry/oteps/text/0240-Sampling_Configuration.md

       - <SAMPLERn>
 ```

 The `all_samplers` composite sampler takes a non-empty list of Samplers as the argument.
 When making a sampling decision, it goes through the list and asks each sampler for its decision about sampling.
 If any of these samplers decides not to sample, the final sampling decision is not to sample, and the remaining samplers are skipped.
-If all of the samplers from the list decide to sample the span, the composite sampler samples the span.
-State trace modfications by all the referenced child samplers are cumulative.
+If all of the samplers from the list decide to sample the span, the composite sampler samples the span and the trace state modfications by all the referenced child samplers become cumulative.
+The trace state does not change if any of the child samplers decided not to sample.

 ### Rule based sampling